Otteroo baby neck floats still on sale despite reports of injury and one infant death

 Federal safety warning

 The U.S. Food and Drug Administration last year advised parents not to use any neck float products, and the CPSC has issued a similar warning.
-The agencies, which cannot force Otteroo to recall its neck floats, note that the devices could deflate and start to potentially tighten around an infant's neck, risking strangulation.
+The agencies, which cannot force Otteroo to recall its neck floats, note that the devices could deflate and start to potentially tighten around an infant's neck.

 Chiu said any inflatable device that loses air can harm a child.